New visitors policy

-- Newborn Intensive Care Unit and Special Care Nursery – 1 parent or guardian at a time for each baby, no time limit.
+- Newborn Intensive Care Unit and Special Care Nursery – 2 parents/guardians can attend together, no time limit.

-- Birth Centre – 1 birth partner during labour and birth.
+- Birth Centre – 1 designated birth partner during labour and birth.

-- Maternity wards (antenatal and postnatal) – 1 designated partner, up to 2 hours per day.
+- Maternity wards (antenatal and postnatal) – 1 designated birth partner, up to 2 hours per day.

-- Complex care ward – 1 designated support person, up to 1 hour per day.
+- Complex care wards (Ward 5N and Ward 5S) – 1 designated birth partner or support person, up to 2 hours per day.

 - Outpatient clinic and imaging appointments – Patients only.
-Partner or support person can drop off and if possible may use audio/video call during appointment.
+Newborns can accompany the mother.
+Partner or support person can drop off patient and if possible may use audio/video call during appointment.
 They cannot wait in the hospital.

 - Strictly no children – Unless they are a patient, children under 18 years of age will not be able to enter our hospitals.